 By looking at the sleeves of the kimono you could deduce the age and marital status of a woman.
 For example young unmarried women would wear kimonos with loose flowing sleeves which are very long as to touch the floor.
 But married women wore kimonos with short sleeves

 By looking at the crest embroidered on the kimono one could tell the wearer’s family name

 If you are a child you will wear kimonos which are brightly colored or with vivid prints and patterns.
-If you a very small baby you will be dressed in a white under kimono and on top another kimono which will be a bright coloured one for a girl and a black for the boy
+If you a very small baby you will be dressed in a white under kimono and on top another kimono which will be a bright colored one for a girl and a black for the boy

 The kimonos worn by the samurai consisted of three parts: the kimono, then a sleeveless garment known as a kamishimo worn over the kimono and a hakama, a trouser-like split skirt